Mobassar4u/Tata-Play-IPTV-India/README.md

 ## 📝 Original Credits :

-* © 2022 [ Who Created ] - For This Tata Play IPTV India Repo
+* © 2022 [ Who Created ] - For This Tata Play IPTV India Repository
 * GitHub for their GitHub Actions
 * [ Me ] - For Modifying Something 😅